December 16, 2022 0 Comment

 Monetary Rewards

-Since customer service representatives are low on earning but high on aspirationlifestyle products and services are ideal rewards for them.
-These could be in the form of shopping vouchers, spa/ salon vouchers, dining vouchers, party passes, etc.
+Since customer service representatives are low on earnings but high on aspirationlifestyle products, and services are ideal rewards for them.

 Organizations can give high-end gadgets, appliances, holiday vouchers, motorcycles, etc. for high-value awards.

-Cash could also be an option when the value of the award is significant in relation to their salaries.
-Basically, monetary awards would work best with this segment of the organization’s workforce.
+Cash could also be an option when the value of the award is significant to their salaries.

 7. Maximize Visibility